Shihab-007/Project-Work--Case-Study-of-Spoofing-Attack-on-Autonomous-Vehicles/Matlab Simulations for Spoofing Attack/Read me For Simulation.md

 ## Instructions
 1. Open the corresponding MATLAB script (`GPS_Spoofing.m`, `Time_Spoofing.m`, or `Sensor_Spoofing.m`) in MATLAB.
-2. Run the script to visualize the impact of spoofing attacks.
+2. Run the script by copying and run to visualize the impact of spoofing attacks.
-3. Export the results as GIFs or screenshots for analysis.

----

-## Notes:
-- **Simulation Parameters:** Parameters like noise intensity, amplitude variations, and spoofing duration are customizable for experimentation.
-- **Code Outputs:** Real-time plots and animations for detailed analysis.
-- **Next Steps:** Integrate these simulations into a comparative analysis to evaluate vulnerabilities and propose mitigation strategies.